 Her research and conservation focus is on the rich diversity of bat species in some of the last remaining areas of primary forest in Nigeria, namely the two protected areas of Afi Mountain Wildlife Sanctuary and Cross River National Park, both in SE Nigeria.

-David is a conservation biologist who promotes and facilitates sustainable conservation through teaching, research, training, and empowerment.
+Dave is a conservation biologist who promotes and facilitates sustainable conservation through teaching, research, training, and empowerment.
 He has been the program manager, fundraiser, and administrator of diverse project portfolios and has helped secure over $4.9M in support of international research and conservation projects in countries as diverse as Cambodia, Fiji, Papua New Guinea, Philippines, Guinea, Kenya, Rwanda, Ecuador, Mexico, United States, and Venezuela.

 Dr Parvathy Venugopal is an honorary research fellow of the Harrison Institute who recently completed her PhD at Bristol University.
 A Commonwealth Scholar, she completed both her BSc and MSc at the Forestry College of Kerala Agricultural University.
 In the latter degree, she specialised in wildlife studies.
 She won prestigious awards for the quality of her school work, BSc and MSc.
 Her PhD focused on aspects of Indian bat diversity and evolutionary history and, inter alia, included reference to many specimens held in the collections of the Harrison Institute.